 Expanding Science Learning Opportunities During Out-of-School Time

-Four thousand after-school programs are operating in California serving students, grades K-8.
-This additional time equals 77 extra instructional days for students.
+There are 4,000 after-school programs operating in California serving children in grades K-8.
+This additional time adds the equivalent of 77 additional instructional days for students.

-The target audience for this webinar includes schools, districts, states, policymakers, community-based organizations, and institutions of higher education.
+This webinar is designed for schools, districts, states, policymakers, community-based organizations, and institutes of higher education.

-The three-part webinar series is hosted by the Center for the Future of Teaching and Learning (CFTL) at WestEd and California State University.
-It builds off two recent reports, Untapped Potential: The Status of Middle School Science Education in California and High Hopes — Few Opportunities: The Status of Elementary Science in Education, produced by CFTL with funding from the S.D.
+This webinar was hosted in partnership with the Center for the Future of Teaching and Learning (CFTL) at WestEd and California State University.
+It builds off two recent reports: Untapped Potential: The Status of Middle School Science Education in California and High Hopes—Few Opportunities: The Status of Elementary Science Education in California, produced by CFTL with funding from the S.D.
 Bechtel, Jr. Foundation.

 - Resources for this webinar, such as audio recordings and PDFs of the PowerPoint presentation, are available for download in this folder.